 Children with diabetes can have an increase in headaches, behavior problems and stomach pains.
 If your child is experiencing any of these symptoms, you should make an appointment with your doctor without delay.
 And tell the doctor what you are suspecting.

-We have identified that the symptoms of children’s diabetes are the same as in adults, like frequent thirst, fatigue, frequent urination, weight loss.
 If not treated, they can cause serious issues such as kidney damage, increased probability of infections, eye damage, poor blood circulation to the legs and feet, damage to the nerves and feet and a significantly increased likelihood of stroke and heart disease, hence an urgent need to monitor and treat it appropriately.